ReactiveX/RxJavaFX/README.md

 Learn more about RxJava on the <a href="https://github.com/ReactiveX/RxJava/wiki">Wiki Home</a> and the <a href="http://techblog.netflix.com/2013/02/rxjava-netflix-api.html">Netflix TechBlog post</a> where RxJava was introduced.

-RxJavaFX is a simple API to convert JavaFX events into RxJava Observables.
+RxJavaFX is a simple API to convert JavaFX events into RxJava Observables and vice versa.
 It also has a scheduler to safely move emissions to the JavaFX Event Dispatch Thread.

 ## Master Build Status